NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 AARS
 -
+** June 17, 2019 ** Need to report if a report item is outside standard deviation range for that variable.
+Will and insight and understanding/intelligence to the report.

+e.g. if the value for world-ekg is 947.3 is that within expected SD range?

 ** June 16, 2019 ** Add my statistic class to project.
-Compute liner regressions on severl different numbers relative to GDP.
+Compute liner regressions on several different numbers relative to GDP.
 Yes energy use is clearly related to GDP with a high correlation.

 ```
 ElecC: N: 14 Mean: 48.68 Slp: 98.86  Cor: 0.9842 Qx: 18.567 Qy: 1865.048